 Patients with Delayed speech and language development and Astigmatism. may also develop some of the following symptoms:

-If you liked this article maybe you will also find interesting the following in-depth articles about other rare diseases, like Autoimmunity and Intellectual disability, moderate, related diseases and genetic alterations Hepatomegaly and Pectus carinatum, related diseases and genetic alterations
+If you liked this article maybe you will also find interesting the following in-depth articles about other rare diseases, like Myopia and Abnormality of the skin, related diseases and genetic alterations Hepatomegaly and Micromelia, related diseases and genetic alterations